 If you like having all the conveniences of home, go for an apartment-style option at Staybridge Suites Charleston-Ashley Phosphate.

-Plan Your Stay: Search more top-rated Charleston hotels and accommodations – Read reviews, check rates, and availability here!
+Plan Your Stay: Search more top-rated Charleston hotels and accomodations – Read reviews, check rates, and availability here!

 Fun Things to Do in Charleston